JamesSmith1202/13_graphics/README.md

-# Final Graphics Engine - James Smith & Jack Cruse Pd.
+# Final Graphics Engine - James Smith Pd.
 10 Stuyvesant High School Computer Graphics

 ## Newly Implemented Features:
 * OBJ Mesh files - Works with n-vertice faces(not restricted to any amount of vertices for a face)